 Our complaints process has two internal stages.

 We will try to sort out your complaint quickly.

 We will record all complaints we receive and report on how we have performed in the residents’ annual report.

 We will contact you once we have sorted out your complaint to find out if you were satisfied with how we handled it.

-We will confirm receipt of your complaint within two working days.
+We will confirm receipt of your complaint within three working days.
 We will investigate and send you a full response within 10 working days.

 If you are not satisfied with our response to stage one, you can move to stage two by contacting us within 30 calendar days.
 We will refer your complaint to a senior manager of the service who will review the matter.
 We will send you a written response within 15 working days.